 - What to pay attention to when writing an HTML email

 - Utilizing HTML editors

 - Final words

 Why import HTML into Gmail in the first place?

 Gmail offers a WYSIWYG editor (What You See Is What You Get) by default, which is perfectly sufficient for nearly any communication.
 You can choose from a number of fonts, colours and sizes, align a copy, add bullet points or indentations, and even insert images or emojis.

 Things get tough, though, when you need to use your company branding or other more complex formatting, not available in the default editor.
-Inserting a logo or banner is doable but can you align them properly with a text and make sure they look fine on any screen size?
+Inserting a logo or banner is doable.
+You can hire a professional, or there is an easier and more affordable way – to use one of logo maker tools.
+For instance, Designhill Logo Maker, Zyro, or any other you like.
+But can you align those visuals properly with a text and make sure they look fine on any screen size?
 Probably not from the client itself.

 In such situations, you need to rely on external tools or write your own HTML and insert it into a compose window.

 If you were to simply copy the HTML code and paste it into the Gmail’s compose window, the receiver would only receive the very same raw HTML.
 In other words, Gmail wouldn’t render it in any way.
 If you’re exchanging emails with a fellow web developer, they may actually appreciate such an innovative way of communication.
 Most people won’t though.
 That’s why you need to use a simple workaround to insert HTML.

 - Outside of Gmail, compose HTML code and save it as an .html file on your drive.
 Make sure your editor saves files as plain text, without any additional formatting.
 It also cannot add .txt or any other extensions to the file name, otherwise the code won’t be rendered properly.
 Mac’s TextEdit, for example, needs a few tweaks to work with HTML as expected.
 Here’s our sample, rather poor quality code: